dev-guy/geo/README.md

 - Implementing manual reads and generic actions
 - Defining reusable attributes via macros
 - Implementing `slug` attributes that are computed via a 'change' when not provided (a change is the primary mechanism for customizing what happens during create, update, and destroy actions)

-Other:

-- Using Ash with a custom supervised GenServer
+- Implementing Ash actions that use a custom supervised GenServer
-- Seeding data using bulk upsert
+- Seeding data via bulk upsert

 LiveView: